fbpx

 Christmas Goose Recipe | MEATER

-Orange You Glad It’s Butter Goose
+Orange You Glad It’s Butter Goose 😉

-In Europe, a roasted goose on the holiday table has been a tradition since ancient times.
-And while turkey may be plumper, there’s nothing like the taste of goose!
 Master this recipe with the help of MEATER to ensure a crowd pleasing, drool-inducing main course!
-This recipe can serve up to eight people, so it is perfect for any gathering you may have coming up, or if you just want to make enough to have yummy leftovers for later!
+This recipe can serve up to eight people, so it is perfect for any gathering you may have coming up, or even if you just want to make enough to have yummy leftovers for later.
+We totally get you if it’s the latter!

 Ingredients: